 If you have any questions about sharing content on EPALE – or have any general EPALE questions – please get in touch with us at email@example.com

 For more information on EPALE Ireland's ongoing work you can sign up to newsletter.

 Léargas is the National Support Service for EPALE in Ireland.
-Léargas manage national and international exchange programmes in adult education and schools, vocational education and training, and youth and volunteering.
-These activities connect people in different communities and countries and bring an international dimension to the work of organisations across Ireland.
+Léargas' activities connect people in different communities and countries and bring an international dimension to the work of organisations across Ireland.
 We are the National Agency for Erasmus+ in Adult Education, School Education, VET and Youth.
 Léargas is wholly owned by the Department of Education and Skills.

 Manika-Nia Dixon is the Coordinator for EPALE in Ireland.

-Manika-Nia has been coordinating EPALE in Ireland since March 2020 and has been in Education Management with Ireland's NSS Organization, Léargas, since 2018.
-She is from California has a BA in English, background in project management, writing, video editing, and acting, and uses her versatile background to inform, create, and organize the world around her.
-She is happiest when she can combine her creativity with her astuteness and endeavors to activate both in her body of work.
+Manika-Nia is the EPALE Ireland Coordinator since March 2020 and has been in Education Management with Ireland's NSS/NA Organization, Léargas, since 2018.
+She is from California, has a BA in English, background in project management, writing, video editing, and acting, and uses her versatile background to inform, create, and organize the world around her.
+She is happiest when she can combine her creativity with her astuteness and endeavours to activate both in her body of work.

 Contact Manika-Nia by email: firstname.lastname@example.org or by phone: 00353 (0) 18871247.